Twos

 Let’s be honest about the limitations.
 Because they definitely exist.

 First: text formatting is limited.
 You can make an entire block of text bold or italic, but not individual words within a sentence.
 Want to highlight important words in your notes?
 Too bad.
-For those used to the rich editors of Notion or Evernote, this feels like a step backward.
+For anyone used to the rich editors of Notion or Evernote, this feels like a step backward.

 What do others think?